tedfytw1209/OCTolyzer/README.md

 ### 02/02/2025

+Note that these changes were held on the `development` branch until 30/04/2025 where it was merged in the `main` branch.

 * Updated `README.md` structure and included a table of contents.

 * Included a `requirements.txt` file to ensure proper installation of dependencies with OCTolyzer's pipeline.